-Cash In: The object must be deposited into the funnel to obtain full points.
-Partial points may be awarded if the attempt is made, but the object falls outside the funnel.
+Expose to Sunlight: The crucifix must touch the coffin after it has been dropped.
+Partial points may be awarded if the attempt is made, but the object falls close to, but does not touch, the coffin.

-Inter-vehicle communication (IVC): When there are multiple vehicles in the water they must communicate with each other in order to obtain IVC points (multiple vehicles are not required to communicate with each other).
+Inter-vehicle communication (IVC): When there are multiple vehicles in the water, they must communicate with each other in order to obtain IVC points (multiple vehicles are not required to communicate with each other).
 Proof of the communication must be presented to the judges to evaluate.
+Having indicator lights which help to draw attention when they are transmitting and receiving IVC messages would help with the confirmation (but are not required).
 The level of the communication and the complexity of the behaviors derived by the communication are what determines the level of points awarded.

-Time Bonus: At a minimum, a sub must touch a buoy, pass over the Navigate Channel task, drop at least one marker in the bin (or fire one torpedo though the cutout), and fully surface within the octagon to obtain a time bonus.
+Time Bonus: At a minimum, a sub must touch a buoy, drop at least one marker in the bin (or fire one torpedo though the cutout), and fully surface within the floating structure to obtain a time bonus.
 These tasks can be completed in any order.